When a Quick Fix Just Isn't Possible

 The POA&M's Impact

 It’s important not to underestimate the importance of the POA&M. NIST warns that “federal agencies may consider the submitted system security plans and plans of action as critical inputs to an overall risk management decision to process, store, or transmit CUI on a system hosted by a nonfederal organization and whether it is advisable to pursue an agreement or contract with the nonfederal organization.”
 (NIST 800-171, 3.12.4).
 In other words, the quality of your POA&M can directly affect your chances of being awarded a government contract.

-If your company is preparing to undertake this important process, take advantage of our decade of experience managing NIST-compliant POA&Ms. Our cybersecurity experts lead monthly workshops where we help your organization develop a POA&M that doesn’t just meet compliance requirements but serves as an integrated part of your cybersecurity program.
+If your company is preparing to undertake this important process, take advantage of our decade of experience managing NIST-compliant POA&Ms. Our cybersecurity experts lead quarterly workshops where we help your organization develop a POA&M that doesn’t just meet compliance requirements but serves as an integrated part of your cybersecurity program.

 One final note: sometime within 2024, we will start seeing the first DoD contracts incorporating CMMC requirements.
 Unlike other security frameworks where auditors excuse security shortfalls when there is a well-crafted POA&M, it’s still uncertain what will be allowed on POA&Ms at the time of a CMMC assessment.
 We know for certain that any NIST 800-171 controls corresponding with the “FAR 17” — the 17 basic cybersecurity protections — will definitely not be allowed on a POA&M at the time of assessment.
 We’re not optimistic that much flexibility will be allowed in this regard, which is why we recommend you get to work closing all open POA&M items before your CMMC assessment.
 It takes the average small business 12-18 months to fully implement NIST 800-171, which means that your runway is getting much, much shorter.